uncia-dev/ComplexHTML-XBlock/README.md

     `sudo -u edxapp /edx/bin/pip.edxapp install cdot_slides_for_edx/`

 * In Studio, open your course and navigate to Settings -> Advanced Settings.
-Look at the "advance_modules policy key" and add "cdot_slides_for_edx" to the list.
+Look at the "Advanced Module List" and add "cdot_slides_for_edx" to the list.
 Click on "Save Changes".

 ![Image](https://raw.githubusercontent.com/uw-ray/cdot_slides_for_edx/master/docs/cdot_slide01.jpg)